amitkumar3968/big_data_learning/bigData/installScripts/hadoopSingleNodeClusterScript/README.txt

    ./initScriptHadoop.sh -c;
    ./initScriptHadoop.sh -e;

+3a.
+Execute below command to Format namenode (First time Namenode needs to be formated)

+    hduser@ubuntu:~$ hadoop namenode -format

 Now once the hduser is create add the user to sudoer list.

 4. To install Pig and Mahout - will required sudo permissions.